dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/multicam.rst

       and their effects together using :doc:`Meta Strips </video_editing/sequencer/meta>`.

 #.
 Split the editor into many :doc:`Previews </video_editing/preview/index>`, one for each input track.
-   You will want to change the :ref:`Display Channel <bpy.types.SpaceSequenceEditor.display_channel>` of each of the previews to the channel number of the input track.
+   Then change the :ref:`Display Channel <bpy.types.SpaceSequenceEditor.display_channel>`
+   of each of the previews to the channel number of the input track.
 #.
 Add a Multicam Selector strip *above* all the video channel tracks.

-   After completing these steps you should get something similar to the image below:
+   After completing these steps you should get something similar to the following image:

    .. figure:: /images/video-editing_sequencer_strips_effects_multicam_example.png